 You might also like: My Fave Korean Face Sunscreens & Moisturizers for Travel

 I feel like this is self-explanatory, as it’s been on everyone’s world travel bucket list.
 I’m not a crazy camper/hiker so I don’t know that I want to do a multi-day trek on the Inca Trail…maybe a day hike and rail would be more my style.
 But llama selfies are a must.

 You might also like: 19 Of The Best Places To Visit In Scotland

 Despite growing up on a farm in landlocked Kansas, I have discovered an intense love of being on a boat…and particularly more of a sailing style trip.
 From sailing in Sweden to a couple days cruising the Turkish coast, I’m always looking for my next boating adventure.

-I’ve done a couple of 2-3 day trips, but I’d really love to do a full week sailing somewhere gorgeous.
+I’ve done a couple of 2-3 day trips and a challenging 5 days from Key West to Dry Tortugas National Park, but I’d really love to do a full week sailing somewhere gorgeous.
 Maybe Croatia or Greece, but open to even more exotic locations!

 You might also like: 7 Travel Intentions for 2020

 8. Stay in an overwater bungalow in the Maldives or Fiji

 LIFE.
 GOALS.
 This just seems like the most luxurious paradise possible, and I really need this in my life.